Space-00/Ronime/README.md

 Ronime doesn't host anything, not a single anime, nothing

-and at last:
-Just open an issue if you spot any errors or anything
+And at last just a quick reminder that open an issue if you spot any errors or anything